Quick Summary of Izetta: The Last Witch Episode 8

 On the other hand, Lotte gets points for immediately stepping between them!

 Was the white-haired woman with Belkman his witch prototype?
 Did she need Izetta’s blood to awaken her powers?
-At first, I thought that maybe the blood was needed to send to Rickert to use in the castle; but the timing seems off.
+At first, I thought that maybe Rickert needed the blood in the castle, but the timing seems off.
 So, how’d Rickert get that blood?
 Or was it just the white-haired woman’s blood that he used?

 This section is going to be a bit of a downer, so if you’re not in the mood for it, please feel free to bail out now.
 I won’t mind!